 Requesting Canadian WWII Service Records

-One of the more popular emails I receive is from individuals wanting to know more about their relative’s service in the Second World War so I thought I’d write a short post explaining how to do so.
-Although my requests are usually for men who served in the Veterans’ Guard of Canada, this request will work for any individual who served in Second World War.
+One of the more popular emails I receive is from individuals wanting to know more about their relative’s service in the Second World War so I thought I’d write a short post on how to do so.
+There are two methods: the Formal Request and the Informal Request and I’ll explain the differences below.
+This request will work for any individual who served in Second World War.

 First off, what is a service file?
 A service file contains most of the information held by the Department of National Defence regarding a person’s service in the military.
 This can include attestation papers, pay records, medical records, and records showing where and when they served during the war (and after).
 From this, you will be able to determine which regiment they served in, the dates of their service, most of the places they served, etc. Unfortunately, these do not often contain any pictures although I have a file that included an identification card (quite rare in my experience).